 Some owners follow an all raw diet for their dogs, giving them raw pieces of meat and bones to replicate their diet in the wild.
 This is a hard thing to do for most people, which is why dog food is still the most popular way to go.
 If you’re worried about your dog getting a bunch of food that they don’t really need, check the ingredients list of the food you give them.
 If you see that the first ingredient is a veggie or a grain, it might be time to upgrade.

 The first ingredient should be an animal-based protein.
-It’s OK if they mix in some vegetables and grains along with it, but having it as the first ingredient makes it a filler, and is a way for the dog food company to keep costs down while still producing something that looks like dog kibble.
+It’s okay if they mix in some vegetables and grains along with it, but having it as the first ingredient makes it a filler, and is a way for the dog food company to keep costs down while still producing something that looks like dog kibble.

 Dogs & Vegetables